 Note.
 Waveform, spectrogram and F0 trace for the information‐seeking wh‐ question ¿Y tú de qué pueblo vienes?
 ‘And you, whereabouts are you from?’ produced with a L+H* HL% nuclear configuration.
 From “Mexican Spanish Intonation” by Carme de‐la‐Mota, Pedro Martín Butragueño and Pilar Prieto, 2010, Transcription of intonation of the Spanish language, Copyright 2012 by LINCOM publisher.

 According to Spaii and Hermes (1993), pitch variations are essential components not only to distinguish the speaker's intention, but also to identify non-linguistic tasks such as emotions, social status, and personalities.
 Non-native speakers of English (in our case, focusing specifically on Spanish speakers), show a hard time acquiring the intonational patterns in English.
 Since Spanish is a language with a narrow variation in intonation, ESL learners may tend to transfer their pitch into English, having as a result a "flat" sound (Celce-Murcia et al., 1996).
-Bowen (1956) suggested that Spanish speakers reading utterances in English will negatively transfer the intonation patterns of their L1, for example, a Spanish emphatic sentence, such as "he does eat pasta" (él sí come pasta) to an English speaker is perceived as annoying.
+Bowen (1956) suggested that Spanish speakers reading utterances in English will negatively transfer the intonation patterns of their L1.
+For example, a Spanish emphatic sentence, such as "he does eat pasta" (él sí come pasta) to an English speaker is perceived as annoying.
 This annoyance is attributed to negative intonation transfers.
 The same effect occurs if an English speaker speaks the same sentences, transferring English intonation into Spanish utterances.

-Farías in her production study (2013) tested the differences and similarities in intonation when producing tag questions, wh-questions, inverted questions, and repetition questions among native English speakers and ESL Spanish speakers.
+Farías (2013) tested the differences and similarities in intonation when producing tag questions, wh-questions, inverted questions, and repetition questions among native English speakers and ESL Spanish speakers.
 Her results showed that 100% of the participants who were native English speakers ended the questions with a falling contour, while more than half (66%) of the L1 Spanish speakers can produce such English sentences with the same falling contour.
 Spanish wh-questions produced by the participants had the tendency to end with rising intonation, as opposed to the falling contour given by the Spanish speakers to English sentences.
 Another difference in producing wh-question in English and Spanish for the L1Spanish speakers is the mean pitch, as the then mean pitch is 180Hz when they are producing English target items and 143Hz in Spanish.

 In Piccinini and Garellek’s work (2015), they specifically investigated listeners’ ability to anticipate code-switches in speech-in-noise and the role of prosodic cues in code-switching speech.
 They also ran an F0 analysis of the stimuli created by a 22-year-old early Spanish-English bilingual female who speaks both Mexican and Peninsular Spanish.
 Figure 4 demonstrates that her speech displays an interesting patter, where it seems that the code-switching utterances shows a more similar F0 contour to the embedded language rather than the matrix language, which is in line with the findings from Shen et al. (2020) where matrix language is going through some tonal changes and thus language users can use such information to anticipate code-switch and mitigate the switch cost.